JosephLai241/URS/README.md

 ![Settings Overview](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/Screenshots/b_6.png)

+# Creating a Pull Request

+I have provided a pull request template in the `assets` branch to properly document new changes/fixes to the repository.

 # Releases

 - **May 25, 2019** Universal Reddit Scraper 1.0.
 Does not include CLI support.
 - **July 29, 2019:** Universal Reddit Scraper 2.0.
 Now includes CLI support!
 - **December 28, 2019:** Universal Reddit Scraper 3.0 (beta).